uonafya/cpims_upgrade_scripts/README.md

-# cpims_upgrade_scripts
+# CPIMS-DCS-OVC Merge Queries &amp; Scripts

 Scripts used in merging DCS &amp; OVC CPIMS instances
+**NOTE:** Ensure you execute the queries/scripts in the sequence given.
+To that end, do not execute the SQL files directly in your console; rather use/execute the shell script given.

 ---